Massacre in Mali: How the 'war on terror' fuels tribal violence in the Sahel

 "The Fulani had initially joined the jihadists because they wanted to protect their communities.
 But the government considered them as jihadists."

-Anxious for protection once again, some Fulanis in central Mali now flocked to extremist groups, giving rise to entities such as the Masina Liberation Front.
+Anxious for protection once again, some Fulanis in central Mali now flocked to militant groups, giving rise to entities such as the Masina Liberation Front.

 Peace agreements signed in 2015 now brought former Tuareg separatists in from the cold and onto the side of the state, legitimising them as allies in the war against terror.